Block-Sparse Global Attention for Efficient Multi-View Geometry Transformers: Introduction

 Reconstruction of 3D geometry and camera motion from multiple images is a central, long-standing problem in computer vision that has a broad impact across domains such as autonomous driving, embodied agents, AR/VR or photogrammetry.
-Classical pipelines approach this task using optimization-based explicit geometric modeling and iterative refinement, most notable bundle adjustment, yielding reliable results at the cost of significant runtime overhead~\cite{schonberger2016colmap,pan2024glomap}.
+Classical pipelines approach this task using optimization-based explicit geometric modeling and iterative refinement, most notably bundle adjustment, yielding reliable results at the cost of significant runtime overhead~\cite{schonberger2016colmap,pan2024glomap}.
 More recently, feed-forward models~\cite{wang2024dust3r,tang2025mvdust3rplus,leroy2024mast3r} have narrowed the gap to structure-from-motion (SfM) systems such as COLMAP~\cite{schonberger2016colmap}.
-A prevalent concept in this family of networks, originating with DUSt3R~\cite{wang2024dust3r}, is to estimate 3D geometry and relative cameras from image-pairs and subsequently consolidate predictions across multiple views.
+A prevalent concept in such models, originating with DUSt3R~\cite{wang2024dust3r}, is to estimate 3D geometry and relative cameras from image-pairs and subsequently consolidate predictions across multiple views.

-The recently proposed \emph{Visual Geometry Grounded Transformer (VGGT)}~\cite{wang2025vggt} is a particularly simple and effective model for multi-view geometry estimation model, achieving state-of-the-art performance on reconstruction, pointmap estimation and point tracking.
+The recently proposed \emph{Visual Geometry Grounded Transformer (VGGT)}~\cite{wang2025vggt} is a particularly simple and effective multi-view geometry estimation model, achieving state-of-the-art performance on reconstruction, pointmap estimation and point tracking.
 A key architectural design element of VGGT is the use of global attention blocks in the decoder, which enables holistic, scene-level reasoning in a single forward pass.
-However, the complexity of global attention grows quadratically with the number of input images, thereby becoming the dominant computational contributor even at moderate sequence lengths, as illustrated in \cref{fig:quadratic-complexity}, and limiting scalability to larger image collections.
+However, the complexity of global attention grows quadratically with the number of input images, thereby becoming the dominant computational contributor even at moderate sequence lengths, as illustrated in \cref{fig:quadratic-complexity}, which limits scalability to larger image collections.

 By inspecting the global attention maps during a forward pass of the model, visualized in \cref{fig:sparse-global-attention-matrix}, we observe that each token only attends to a small subset of tokens, leading to sparse attention matrices.
 This observation motivates our systematic analysis of these sparsity patterns, suggesting that a substantial portion of the computational complexity of the global attention layers can potentially be avoided without degrading task performance.